EU policymakers clash over valuing insurers' liabilities

 Dutch insurer Delta Lloyd has said cutting the UFR would reduce its solvency ratio by 21 percentage points.
 German life insurers would also face a big hit, rating agency Fitch has said.

+Insurance Europe, an industry body, said making Solvency II more conservative by lowering the UFR would "seriously limit insurers' ability to maintain their role as Europe's largest long-term institutional investors."

+The UFR is meant to be a long-term benchmark and it was too soon to change it, Insurance Europe said.

-Sven Giegold, a German Green Party member of the committee, said only one national regulator, BaFin of Germany, and the insurance lobby want to delay revising the UFR.
+Sven Giegold, a German Green Party member of the economic affairs committee, said only one national regulator, BaFin of Germany, and the insurance lobby want to delay revising the UFR.

 "There shouldn't be a special deal for Germany in this regard," Giegold said.